taintedvalor/Valors-cogs/README.md

 - Short: `offend`
 - Ready: ✅

-The offend cog provides functionalities related to offensive content handling, allowing for better moderation and content filtering in your Discord server.
+The offend cog allows you to Constantly apply a configurable emoji to someone's messages sent within the guild.

 ### roleplaycog

 - Short: `roleplaycog`
 - Ready: ✅

-The roleplaycog allows you to Constantly apply a configurable emoji to someone's messages sent within the guild.
+The roleplaycog provides features and commands related to roleplaying activities within a Discord server, allowing users to engage in immersive roleplay experiences.

 ### bounty